vsch/scheduler/README.md

 This works because the data on the stack is not position dependent.
 Except, in the case where a pointer to a local variable is also stored on the stack.
-In this case the code will break if the resumed stack is in a slightly different position, but that would be a very rare use case.
+In this case the code will break if the resumed stack is in at a different offset in memory, but that would be a very rare use case.

 ## Example